 The "obvious AI" exception

 Article 50(1) exempts cases where AI use is "obvious from the circumstances and context of use."
 A robotic character in a video game might qualify.
 A customer service chatbot that uses natural language and human-like responses doesn't — even if it has a bot icon.
 The exception is narrow, and regulators haven't published detailed guidance on its boundaries yet.
 My recommendation: disclose anyway.
-The cost of a small notice is zero.
-The cost of getting the "obvious" judgment wrong is up to €7.5 million.
+The cost of a small notice is usually low.
+The cost of getting the "obvious" judgment wrong can fall within the Article 99(4)(g) maximum tier for Article 50 transparency obligations: EUR 15 million or 3% of global annual turnover, subject to national enforcement rules, proportionality, facts, and due process.

 Marking AI-generated images, video, audio and text